SCPHN ADDITIONAL FIELD OF PRACTICE-HEALTH VISITORS - 2024/5

-This module will enable Specialist Community Public Health Nurses who have successfully completed a programme in public health and are currently registed as either a health visitor or school nurse, to apply their knowledge and skills to an additional field of practice.
-In accordance with NMC circular 26/2006 on successful completion the SCPHN would be equipped to work in the additional field of practice.
+This module will enable Specialist Community Public Health Nurses who have successfully completed a programme in public health and are currently registered as a school nurse, to apply their knowledge and skills to the additional field of practice of health visiting.
+On successful completion the SCPHN would be equipped to work in the additional field of practice of health visiting.

 School of Health Sciences